Below the Root (video game): Plot and gameplay

-While being promoted as an educational game, John Szczepaniak of Time Extension described it as a free-roaming, open-world platforming adventure game with light role-playing games overtones.
+The goal of Below the Root is to complete this quest with the shortest amount of the allotted in the in-game 50 cycle.
+While being promoted as an educational game, John Szczepaniak of Time Extension described it as a free-roaming, open-world platforming adventure game with light role-playing game overtones.
 An anonymous author in GamesTM magazine stated that screenshots of the game made it look like a parser-based adventure game, requiring a copious amount of platforming.
 The player can choose the role of an adult or child, male or female playable character with different abilities and skills.
 These include five Green-sky inhabitants from both Kindar and Erdling people: Neric, Genaa, Pomma, Charn, and Herd.
 Each player has a different level of spirit and stamina.
 The spirit skills allow the player to "pense", a telepathic gift to read first the emotions and then the thoughts of others.
 The players can also heal themselves, "grunspreke" which influences tree limbs to grow, and "kiniport", telekinetically moving objects.
-Characters have different levels of stamina, which effect their ability to store more rest and food energy, jump further, and carry more items.
+Characters have different levels of stamina, which affects their ability to store more rest and food energy, jump further, and carry more items.
 In the game, rest energy is used when jumping, climbing, and crashing into things.
 It is restored by resting in a "nid", a hammock-like bed.
 The level of food drops periodically during the day cycle of the game, and is restored by eating food items.
 The level of spirit is the amount of energy usable for spirit-skills.
 It is restored as the time cycle passes.

 An option menu at the bottom of the screen lets the player interact with the characters and objects in the world.
-These include speaking to characters, offering, buying and taking items items to and from the players inventory.
+These include speaking to characters, offering, buying and taking items to and from the players inventory.
 The player can also heal to restore their energy and food levels, and examine unfamiliar objects.